 It usually occurs due to inflamed and painful chewing muscles around the jaw.
 The main causes of this chronic syndrome are linked to stress, fracture, an imperfect bite, grinding or clenching of teeth, or maybe wear and tear due to aging or poor oral habit.

-In some cases, TMJ disorder goes away without treatment, but if the problem persists, TMJ dentist in San Diego may recommend a variety of treatment options.
-Our dentist San Diego often recommends more than one option at the same time.
+In some cases, TMJ disorder goes away without treatment, but if the problem persists, TMJ specialists may recommend a variety of treatment options.
+Our dentist often recommends more than one option at the same time.

 Along with non-surgical treatment, sometimes medication options provide enough relief in the pain of TMJ syndrome:

 Pain reliever and anti-inflammatories:

 In TMJ pain, your dentist may recommend stronger pain reliever for long pain relievers for a short period of time, i.e. ibuprofen